 The San Mateo County Energy Watch is a grant-funded program between the County and the City/ County Association of Governments of San Mateo County (C/CAG).
-The program targets buildings and operations with inefficient use of energy in the following sectors: municipalities and other public agencies such as water districts, K-12 public schools, and small businesses.
-The program identifies energy-efficiency installations and retrofit projects, as well as rebates and financing (such as on-bill financing through PG&E) that will favorably result in maximum energy savings.
-Program challenges include: changes in California Public Utility Commission goals and measurement of those goals, fewer rebates, new or changed legislation, changes in PG&E utility program structure, program partner transitions, and the initial costs of making larger energy upgrades for customers.
-In calendar year 2016 through 2018 (the current Program cycle), the San Mateo County Energy Watch Program exceeded its kilowatt hour energy savings goal, achieving 9,868,539 kWh or 134.8% of the program goal.
+The program targets buildings and operations with inefficient use of electricity and natural gas in the following sectors: municipalities and other public agencies such as water districts, K-12 public schools, and small businesses.
+The program identifies energy-efficiency installations and retrofit project opportunities, as well as rebates and financing (such as on-bill financing through PG&E) that will favorably result in maximum energy savings.
+Program challenges include: changes in California Public Utility Commission goals and measurement of those goals, fewer rebates, new or changed legislation, changes in PG&E utility program structure, program partner staff transitions, and the upfront cost of making large energy upgrades for customers.
+In calendar year 2016 through 2018, the recently-completed program cycle, the San Mateo County Energy Watch Program exceeded its kilowatt hour energy savings goal, achieving 9,868,539 kWh or 134.8% of the program goal.
 To provide a comparison, according to the EPA, that's equivalent to the electricity use of 1,200 homes for one year.

 For the San Mateo County Energy Watch program cost per kilowatt hour (kWh) saved, a lower number represents a more cost-effective use of funds.
-For fiscal year 2017-18, the cost per kWh was .40 cents per kilowatt hour, right at the target cost.
+For fiscal year 2017-18, the cost per kWh was .35 cents per kilowatt hour.

-The program for Energy and Water Saving library kits countywide began April 2017 and completed its first (full) fiscal year 2017-18 with approximately 350 kits borrowed.
-A new goal has been set for fiscal year 2018-19 at 500 kits borrowed.
+The program for Energy and Water Saving library kits, available at every library countywide began April 2017 and completed its first (full) fiscal year 2017-18 with approximately 350 kits borrowed.
+The annual goal set for fiscal year 2018-19 is 400 kits borrowed.

-- Collaborate with other County Departments to address sustainable management of stormwater and groundwater, explore the use of recycled water, and track success of a new water conservation pilot launched in 2018, and evaluate a water conservation program for County facilities.
+- Collaborate with other County Departments to address sustainable management of stormwater and groundwater, explore the use of recycled water, track success of a new water conservation pilot launched in 2018, and evaluate a water conservation program for County facilities.